iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Proximal Point Method, Interpretations.md

 $$

 by being specific about the length of the gradient step, let $\gamma = \alpha$ then $x^{(t)}$ on the rhs cancelled out giving us the same expression for the proximal point method.

+**Remarks**

+Moreau envelope can be viewed as a type of smoothing for any given functions.
+From [[Moreau Envelope and Proximal Mapping]], we know that the subgradient of the Moreau envelope is indeed the gradient, implying the fact the the envelope is differentiable.
+Additionally, the Lipschitz constant for the gradient is bounded to bounded Lipschitz for the proximal operator, further implying the fact that the envelope gradient is globally Lipschitz.
+This allows for great convergence results for the proximal point method.

 ---
 ### **Backwards Euler and Proximal Point**